How to avoid back-to-back $800 California LLC franchise tax payments

 In Summary

-If you’re thinking of forming a California LLC at the end of the year, and you don’t need your LLC open right away, we recommend forward dating your LLC to January 1st of the following year.
+If you’re thinking of forming a California LLC at the end of the year, and you don’t need your LLC open right away, I recommend forward dating your LLC to January 1st of the following year.

 Or you can also just wait until January to form your LLC.